You Can Shop Around for Optional Car Insurance in B.C.

 What does comprehensive insurance cover?

-- Theft or attempted theft of your vehicle
+- Theft or attempted theft

 - Fire or explosion

-- Windshield and glass damage, including repairs or replacements.
+- Windshield and glass damage

 What comprehensive insurance does not cover

-- Damage from a collision with another vehicle (covered under collision insurance)
+- Collision-related damage (covered under collision insurance)

 - Normal wear and tear or mechanical failure